40 Clever Ways to Repurpose Old Kitchen Items

 Tiered trays made from repurposed kitchen items are easy and inexpensive to make.

-If you happen to be cleaning out your kitchen cupboards then you’ve probably stumbled upon a few dishes, trays, or even multiple sets of cake pans that you could repurpose into a beautiful tiered tray.
+Clean out your kitchen cupboards and turn a few dishes, trays, or even multiple sets of cake pans into beautiful tiered trays.

-For more ideas and details, hop on over to my post –> 6 Unique DIY Tiered Trays Made With Flea Market Finds.
+For more ideas and inspiration, check out this post –> 6 Unique DIY Tiered Trays Made With Flea Market Finds.

 Bundt Pan Tiered Tray - feature image in craft room filled with neutral spools of thread, twine and ribbon.